 The dean of students is directly concerned with several aspects of the non-academic lives of students at Vassar.
-The dean is responsible for the offices of Counseling, Health Services, Health Education, Residential Life and Safety and Security.
+The dean is responsible for the offices of Counseling, Health Services, Health Education and Residential Life.
 The dean also oversees the student conduct process and co-chairs the New Student Orientation committee.

 The dean of students, in the course of work with students, helps with personal problems and emergency situations that may arise.
 A substantial portion of the dean’s time is spent dealing with a wide variety of problems, concerns and emergencies brought to attention by students, their families, faculty, and other administrators.

-The dean of students convenes weekly meetings of the Students of Concern group (SOC) to coordinate helping resources for students whose behavior indicates they may be in serious trouble.
-The core SOC consists of the Dean of Students, the Dean of Studies, the Director of Residential Life, and the Director of Counseling, but other administrators are invited as appropriate.
+The dean of students convenes weekly meetings of the Student Support Network (SSN) to coordinate helping resources for students whose behavior indicates they may be in serious trouble.
+The core SSN consists of the Dean of Students, the Dean of Studies, the Director of Residential Life, and the Director of Counseling, but other administrators are invited as appropriate.